travellingsasa/ds-wsl-setup/instructions.md

 # Installing windows linux subsystem and a linux distribution
 <img src="https://docs.microsoft.com/en-us/windows/images/windows-linux-dev-env.png" alt="wsl" width="400" height="263">

 Since Windows 10, Windows comes with a linux subsystem (wls) which allows you to run linux on your windows machine.
 This subsystem was upgraded 2021 for performance enhancements and is called wls2.
 It is up to you which version you want to install.
-The following link shows you how to install wls and upgrade to wls2.
+The following link shows you how to install wls anfpyd upgrade to wls2.
 If you don't want to upgrade to wls2 you skip steps 2-5.
 [Follow these steps.](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-3---enable-virtual-machine-feature)